Health Related Clubs & Volunteering

 - Med Mentors.
 The Undergraduate Director of MedMentors can be contacted at firstname.lastname@example.org.

-- MedCats Club Medcats is a pre-health organization for University of Arizona who's goal is to provide you with information and resources to make you the best applicant possible for med school.
+- MedCats Club Medcats is a pre-health organization for University of Arizona whose goal is to provide you with information and resources to make you the best applicant possible for med school.
 We meet bi-weekly on Tuesdays at 7pm, in Modern Languages 306.
 Connect with us on here.

 - Minority Association of Pre-Medical Students (MAPS): MAPS is part of a national organization called the Student National Medical Association (SNMA).
 Our club endeavors to support the current and future underrepresented minorities pursing a pre-health profession.
 MAPS is committed to addressing the needs of the underserved at the University of Arizona and increasing the number of academically excellent, culturally competent, and socially conscious pre-healthcare professionals.
-Our club is all-inclusive and open to anyone pursing a career in medicine.
+Our club is all-inclusive and open to anyone pursuing a career in medicine.

-- The Music and Medicine Club integrates a volunteer-based musical program into the hospitals and medical facilites in the Tucson area.
+- The Music and Medicine Club integrates a volunteer-based musical program into the hospitals and medical facilities in the Tucson area.
 If you are a musician interested in health-related careers, send an email to Amit Syal or Gabe Schirn with your name and musical talent.
 InvolveUA site.

 - Naturopaths without Borders UA-NWB's mission it to provide Naturopathic health care to impoverished communities, while empowering those communities through education, supporting growth and cultivating sustainable resources.
 Connect with us on Facebook or through our InvolveUA site.